Miriam Kurtzig Freedman

 The Author and Co-Author

-Miriam is an educator, lawyer, author, speaker/thought-leader, and uniquely for this memoir, Thea’s daughter.
-She holds a BA from Barnard College, an MA from SUNY Stony Brook, and a JD from New York University.
-After a half century’s work in the public-school arena, with this memoir, Miriam is excited to explore this new, challenging journey.
+I am an educator, lawyer, author, speaker/ thought-leader, and uniquely for this memoir, Thea’s daughter.
+I hold a BA from Barnard College, an MA from SUNY Stony Brook, and a JD from New York University.

-When not working, Miriam enjoys spending time with family, being outdoors, singing, crafting with found objects, especially those gathered at the beach, cooking tasty soups, and hanging out at her favorite café.
-She lives in the San Francisco Bay area with her husband of 57 years.
+When not working, I enjoys spending time with family, being outdoors, singing, crafting with found objects, cooking tasty soups, and hanging out at my favorite café.
+I live in the San Francisco Bay area with my husband of 58 years.

 As Seen In: